 Energy and Water

 Energy and water are essential for life.
-Water is considered a basic human right by the United Nations, and without energy we cannot do anything.
+Access to water is considered a basic human right by the United Nations, and without energy we cannot do anything.
 The County is committed to ensuring Contra Costa residents have access to clean, affordable energy and water, as well as providing rebates and programs to help you make your home and business more resource efficient.

 On January 18, 2022, the Board of Supervisors adopted Ordinance No. 2022/02 requiring new construction of all residential, hotel, office, and retail buildings to be all-electric.
 Adoption of the All-Electric Building Ordinance provides multiple benefits including:

 - Reducing greenhouse gas emissions from building operations (i.e., by eliminating the use of natural gas-powered space heating, clothes dryers, and stovetops);

 - Lowering construction costs of new buildings since natural gas infrastructure (plumbing, metering, and venting) are not needed;

 - Implementing the County Board of Supervisor’s Climate Emergency Resolution (Resolution No. 2020/256);

 - Advancing the County’s Climate Action Plan greenhouse gas emissions reduction goals; and

 - Improving indoor air quality, health, and safety.

 Learn more about the County’s All-Electric Building Ordinance.